Basecamp EU-US and Swiss-US Privacy Shield policy

 The privacy of your data—and it is your data, not ours!—is a big deal to us.
 We’ll only ever access your account to help you with a problem or squash a software bug.
 We’ll never open any uploaded files unless you ask us to.
 We log all access to all accounts by IP address, so we can always verify that no unauthorized access has happened for as long as the logs are kept.

-This policy applies to personal data from the European Union and from Switzerland that is collected, used, and retained by us in the United States.
+This policy applies to personal data from the European Union, the United Kingdom, and Switzerland which is collected, used, and retained by us in the United States.

 Identity & Access

 When you sign up for Basecamp, we ask for your name, company name, and email address.
 That’s just so you can personalize your new account, and we can send you invoices, updates, or other essential information.
 We’ll never sell your personal info to third parties, and we won’t use your name or company in marketing statements without your permission, either.

 You always have the right to access the personal information we store about you.
 And, if you wish to further limit our use of your personal information, please contact Jeremy Daer at firstname.lastname@example.org.

 Users of Basecamp can store any type of information in Basecamp, but Basecamp does not access or share that data, and does not know what type of data you or other users are storing.
 The data is only used by the account owner and invited users as they intend to use it.

 When you pay for Basecamp, we ask for your credit card and billing address.
 That’s so we can charge you for service, calculate taxes due, and send you invoices.
 Your credit card is passed directly to our payment processor and doesn’t ever go through our servers.
 We store a record of the payment transaction, including the last 4 digits of the credit card number, for account history, invoicing, and billing support.
 We store your billing address to calculate any sales tax due in the United States, to detect fraudulent credit card transactions, and to print on your invoices.